 James waved goodbye and grabbed Lily by the waist, bringing her outside.
 Sirius closed the door shut, and sighed as he stared down at Harry.
 Harry smiled softly.

 "Merlin, your mother left kiss marks everywhere."
 He sighed as he headed in the kitchen, putting Harry in his baby chair.
 He grabbed a napkin and began caressing Harry's cheek with it, trying to erase the lipstick.
-Unfortunately for Sirius and Harry, it seemed to be long-lasting lipstick, "Goodness Harry.
+The lipstick began to smudge, "Goodness Harry.
 You look like a womanizer.
 Maybe this is a sign, you know?
 Maybe you'll be just like your dad and me.
 We were quite the ladies' men back in school."
 Sirius chuckled, "Well, James attracted a mob of women.
 But he was never really interested, it seemed, because he was always chasing your mother.
 Fortunately for me, though.
 He left all the girls for me."
 Sirius cracked a smile.

 Harry seemed fascinated by what Sirius was saying, as he looked at him with big eyes.
 But Sirius suspected that is was his husky voice that Harry liked, and not what he was saying.